dogefriendyt/TDS/README.md

-# TDS Script Provider
+# TDS Autofarm Scripts
-The TDS auto farm script provider.
+I have pasted a bunch of TDS auto farms for you all!

 # Instructions